-Let’s say they agree to interview you from 8 AM to 9 AM, so you can still make it into work later that morning.
+Let’s say they agree to interview you from 8 AM to 9 AM, so you can still make it to work later that morning.

 Now, normally you’d want to wear a suit for most interviews.
 But if you wear business casual at your job, walking in with a suit at 10 AM is going to be a dead giveaway that you’re interviewing for another position.
 Not good, right?

 You could ask them, “I’m going to work immediately after.
 Is it alright if I dress in business casual?”

 Most companies will understand and say it’s okay, and then the person you’re meeting with will know why you’re dressed down.

 Or, you could always just wear a suit and tie (or full women’s business attire if you’re a woman), and then remove the jacket, necktie (if you’re a man), etc., before going to work, so that you’re not too over-dressed at your job that day.

 It’s up to you.
 The point is, don’t be afraid to ask for things and have a conversation to make interviewing more comfortable for you.

 7. Remember your goal and stay focused on that

 Looking for a job and going on interviews while employed is going to be a bit stressful, so be ready for that.
 On one hand, it’s less pressure when you have a job, but the scheduling part is more stressful.

 So remind yourself why you’re doing this when you feel stressed, and think about what you stand to gain…